High Intent Inquiry Blog - Part 1

 - Opened an email

-For example, high value inquiries are inquiries that visit campus, completely fill out RFIs or connect through Naviance.
-Low value inquiries are those that open an email without clicking, partially complete an RFI or like a social media post.
-Each institution should use their own data to categorize high and low value inquiries based on their own goals, strategies, programs and current student base.
+For example, high intent inquiries are inquiries that visit campus, completely fill out RFIs or connect through Naviance.
+Low intent inquiries are those that open an email without clicking, partially complete an RFI or like a social media post.
+Each institution should use their own data to categorize high and low intent inquiries based on their own goals, strategies, programs and current student base.

-Five reasons why you should identify high value inquiries:
+Five reasons why you should identify high intent inquiries:

 - Maximize effectiveness of efforts.